julianna-langston/chart2music/README.md

 <script src="https://cdn.jsdelivr.net/npm/chart2music"></script>
 ```

 On your page, you will also need your chart.
-For the sake of similicity, here's an example with an image:
+For the sake of simplicity, here's an example with an image:

 ```html
 <img src="mychart.png" id="MyChart" />